 One of the keys to automation is how the workflows are set up in Jira Service Management.
-The workflow, when configured with either the correct transition or status or combination thereof, can facilitate the automation.
-Having a workflow set up to allow for automation based on a specific entry into a status or trigger of transition will helps both agents and administrators of Jira Service Management manage their work more easily.
+The workflow, when configured with either the correct transition, status or combination thereof, can facilitate the automation.
+Having a workflow set up to allow for automation based on a specific entry into a status or trigger of transition will help both agents and administrators of Jira Service Management manage their work more easily.
 On the administrative side, the proper set-up will allow for focused automation(s) and ensure they are easy to link without writing out complicated if-this-then-that statements.
-On the Agent side of the house, the simple automation UI makes it easier for them to understand their triggers.
+On the Agent side of the house, the simple automation UI makes it easier for them to understand their triggers when you are a Project Administrator.
 The Agent can then move on to another issue until the need for follow-up arises.
-For example, transitioning a request to Pending Customer may pause the SLA, but automating the transition back to In Progress based on a customer comment alerts the Agent they've received their feedback.
+For example, transitioning a request to “Pending Customer” may pause the SLA, but automating the transition back to “In Progress” based on a customer comment alerts the Agent that they've received their feedback.

 You may be wondering about some of the items that can be automated in Jira Service Management to ensure efficient flow of information.
 Let’s dive into some of the ways to use automation for communication:

 Customer Alerts for Approval